A Beginner's Guide to Crafting a Marketing Campaign

 6. Execution plan

 The execution plan is the roadmap for your marketing campaign, outlining the tactics, channels, and timeline for implementation.
 This plan should consider your goals, message, purpose, assets, and targets and be flexible enough to accommodate necessary changes.
+Ideally, use a project management app to digitize the whole execution plan and to derive concrete tasks for all team members.

 7. Budget